 Forty years' experience practicing law has given us the tools to work with you to get the best possible result in your custody case.
 It also gives a perspective on advising and litigating a custody case that may impact your family.
 If you are living with domestic violence or abuse, you need an attorney who understands the options and who will advocate for safety.
 Your custody attorney should not only understand custody law but also the effects of mental health and disability on parenting.
 If your child has special needs, having an attorney familiar with special education law will avoid pitfalls in custody that may affect you.

 Pennsylvania's custody statute sets 16 factors to be considered in awarding custody.
-These factors are designed to evaluate a parent's approach toward raising the child in a healthy, safe and supportive environment.
+These factors are intended to evaluate a parent's approach toward raising the child in a healthy, safe and supportive environment.
 Children should not be caught in the crossfire of their parents' lives and, to the extent possible, have ongoing and healthy contact with extended family.

-SCHEDULE AN APPOINTMENT BY CALLING 610-692-3400 OR ONLINE AT: http://penelopeboydlaw.as.me/
+SCHEDULE AN APPOINTMENT aBY CALLING 610-692-3400 OR ONLINE AT: http://penelopeboydlaw.as.me/

 Mother and child having picnic during custody time